jonas-scholz123/do-my-taxes/README.md

 Does my taxes

 ## TODO:

- - Cronjob daily
+ - Make home page
+ - Build Custom date range input for PotfolioBrowser
- - Integrate with Google sheets
+ - Integrate Bar Chart
- - Make Frontend
+ - Make tables frontend sortable
+ - Infer investment currency from ticker
+ - Hide show more if there aren't any more